 - Ileus - shorter operative times and reduction of intra-operative blood loss are associated with a lower incidence of ileus.

-- DVT and pulmonary embolus - see separate Prevention of Venous Thromboembolism article.
+- DVT and pulmonary embolus - see the separate Prevention of Venous Thromboembolism article.

 - Intra-operative haemorrhage - pre-operative screening for coagulopathies is important.
-Various methods are available to the modern surgeon, including mechanical tools, energy-based technologies and topical haemostatic agents.
+Various methods are available including mechanical tools, energy-based technologies and topical haemostatic agents.

-- Urinary retention - interventions vary according to the procedure involved but include use of catheterisation, optimal time of removal of catheters, type of anaesthesia and fluid balance.
+- Urinary retention - interventions include use of catheterisation, optimal time of removal of catheters, type of anaesthesia and analgesia and fluid balance.

 Further reading and references